KATHRINEFU/KATHRINEFU/README.md

 - 👋 Hi, I’m @KATHRINEFU
 - 👀 I’m interested in back-end software programming
-- 🌱 I’m currently learning spring, myBatis, springBoot, and practice algorithm and data structure on Leetcode
+- 🌱 I’m currently learning IOS and Web(in Java) application, and practice algorithm and data structure on Leetcode
-- 💞️ I’m looking to collaborate on interesting web applications
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 Make friends or collaborate projects: yuehaofu208@gmail.com

 <!---